Blacklegged Tick (aka Deer Tick) Ixodes scapularis

 The blacklegged tick, or deer tick, Ixodes scapularis, is one of the most important ticks in the Northeast for human and animal health.
-Blacklegged ticks are common species, and the primary vectors for Lyme disease, Anaplasmosis, Babesiosis and others.
+Blacklegged ticks are common species and the primary vectors for Lyme disease, Anaplasmosis, Babesiosis, and other illnesses.
 They can be found across the eastern half of the United States and into southern portions of Canada and have a two year life cycle.

 Blacklegged Tick Map / Habitat